-A major defining factors of success for ecommerce businesses of all kinds is customer loyalty.
+A major defining factor of success for e-commerce businesses of all kinds is customer loyalty.
 After all, there will always be someone out there who will copy your products, undercut your prices, or replicate your website.
 You work hard to get your customers, so you should be doing everything you can to keep them around.

 When you help your customers answer a question or solve a problem, it builds trust and loyalty to your brand.
 There are a million other fashion brands online.
 Creating entertaining and informative content will help you to stand out as a trusted resource for all things fashion.

 Your long-term goal is to ensure brand loyalty by educating consumers about products and services relevant to their needs.
 Customers are grateful if your brand can deliver what they want, not only from your products and services but also educate them through your branded content.

 This will enhance brand loyalty among a small but strong group of customers who will later become your brand advocates on social or digital media.